Pakistan women's national cricket team: Asia Cup

 The Pakistan women's cricket team did not participate in the inaugural edition of the women's Asia cup in 2004–05, Sri Lanka and India played a five-match series in Sri Lanka.
 Pakistan hosted the second edition of the Asia Cup in 2005–06, but they did not win a single game of the tournament.
 India won the final by 97 runs, against Sri Lanka, played at the National Stadium, Karachi.
 In the third edition of the women's Asia Cup, once again Pakistan failed to see a victory, and this was the third consecutive occasion that India and Sri Lanka were playing in the final.
 In the 2008 edition of the Women's Asia Cup, Pakistan registered their only victory against the Bangladeshi women's cricket team who were participating for the first time in Asia Cup.

-The 2012 edition was a Twenty20 version of the game that took place in Guangzhou, China from 24 to 31 October 2012.
+The 2012 edition was a Twenty20 version of the game that took place in Guangzhou, China, from 24 to 31 October 2012.
 Pakistan reached into the final of the tournament, and lost to India by 18 runs.
 Bismah Maroof was awarded woman of the tournament for her all-round performance.

 Asian Games

-Asian Games 2010
+2010 Asian Games

 The Pakistan national women's cricket team won a gold medal in the inaugural women's cricket tournament in the 2010 Asian Games that took place in Guangzhou, China.
 In the final match at the 2010 Asian Games, Pakistan defeated Bangladesh women cricket team by 10 wickets.
 Bangladeshi women made 92 runs for 9 wickets with their captain Salma Khatun scoring 24; Nida Dar took 3 wickets giving away 16 runs in 4 overs.
 Pakistan women achieved the target of 93 runs in 15.4 overs without losing wickets: Dar scored 51 from 43 balls and Javeria Khan scored 39 runs from 51 balls, both remained not out.
 Asif Ali Zardari, the then-president of Pakistan, termed the team's win as a "gift to the nation riding on a series of crises" as 21 million people were affected by flood in 2010.

-Asian Games 2014
+2014 Asian Games

 In the 2014 Asian games, Pakistan women's cricket team defeated again Bangladesh women cricket team in the final match by four runs in Incheon, South Korea.
 In the low scoring match, Pakistan women scored 97 runs in 20 for 6 wickets.
 The match was interrupted by rain.
 Bangladesh women innings reduced to 7 overs and their revised target was 43 runs per Duckworth–Lewis method; they scored 38 runs for 9 wickets.
 This was the second consecutive title won by the Pakistan women against the same team in Asian Games.

+2022 Asian Games

+Pakistan lost the Bronze medal match and finished 4th in the tournament.